-Stone fruit ranks high in my list of favorite fruit I like to bake with.
+Stone fruit ranks high on my list of favorite fruits I like to bake with.

-They are noble, hold well and you can transform an average fruit into something memorable.
-From a Plum Tart to a Peach Chutney, these are recipes that will stand the test of time and be accepted by the harshest critics.
+They are noble and hold well, and you can transform an average fruit into something memorable.
+From a Plum Tart to a Peach Chutney, these recipes will stand the test of time and be accepted by the harshest critics.

 What is stone fruit?

-As the name implies, this is fleshy fruit that has a stone (pit) in the center.
+As the name implies, it's fleshy fruit with a stone (or pit) in the center.
 The stone is not the seed, but it contains it.

-Stone fruit includes plums, nectarines, peaches, apricots, cherries, mangoes, and some others like olive, which might not be considered a fruit by us regular folks.
+Stone fruit includes plums, nectarines, peaches, apricots, cherries, mangoes, and some others like olives, which might not be considered a fruit by us regular folks.

-Stone fruit is usually native to the late summer season, though not all ripen at the same time.
+Stone fruit is usually native to the late summer season, though not all ripen simultaneously.

 - Fruit: select the stone fruit of your choice.
 It should be firm, not overripe.
 If it's too soft it will turn mushy too quickly.
 I used peaches, plums, and nectarines.